Cross-platform apps (React Native, Flutter)

 Cross-platform does not mean “lowest effort” or “web in a wrapper.”
 Strong cross-platform apps still require platform awareness: gestures, navigation norms, permissions, performance constraints, and OS-specific edge cases.
 The best results come from building apps that run on multiple platforms while respecting where platforms differ.

-Rule of thumb: Cross-platform apps work best when you want one product experience and one engineering system—without sacrificing responsiveness, reliability, or polish.
+Cross-platform apps work best when you want one product experience and one engineering system—without sacrificing responsiveness, reliability, or polish.

 Internal links that strengthen cross-platform delivery